octoprobe/testbed_tutorial/docs/introduction/10_flightlevel_github.rst

 * testbed_tutorial:  The testbed connected to the runner.
 * MCU_PICO2, MCU_PYBV11: The connected mcu boards.
 This allows github to run tests on various runners if the support different MCUs.

-Trigger testrun by PR (Pull Requst)
+WIP: Trigger testrun by PR (Pull Requst)
 ---------------------------------------------------------------

 .. todo::

     Example of a github action which demonstrates to start tests on every PR.

-Trigger testrun manually
+WIP: Trigger testrun manually
 ---------------------------------------------------------------
 .. todo::